If you want to add a touch of spice to your favorite dishes, then you will love this Chili Flakes recipe!

 How to Make Chili Flakes

-Before anything else, ensure that you have gloves to protect your hands from the heat.
+Before anything else, wear your gloves to protect your hands from the heat.

 - Rinse and dry the scotch bonnet in a colander.

-- Destalk it before slicing and shredding it with a knife.
+- Destalk and shred it with a knife.

 - Preheat the oven to 85°c or 185°F.